AarushiSingh214/FinalApp/README.md

 **Flow Navigation** (Screen to Screen)

 * Sign up/login page
-   * After you click on this, it takes you to the search bar
-* Search bar page
-   * After you search for food, it takes you to the list of results

 *
 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]